swseverance/core/docs/capabilities/03_data-sharing-between-apps/02_channels/channels.md

 The only required properties in a Channel definition object are `name` and `color`.
 The `color` property expects an HTML color name or a hex value.
 You can add any number of additional custom properties to the `meta` object.
 The `data` property holds context data specific to the Channel.

-The [Examples](#examples) section demonstrates using the Channels API.
+The [Live Examples](#live_examples) section demonstrates using the Channels API.
 To see the code and experiment with it, open the embedded examples directly in [CodeSandbox](https://codesandbox.io).

 ## Current Channel